 - Feed Type: Individual Posts Comments

-- Description: Feed that displays the latest comments made on specific posts
+- Description: RSS Feed that contains the latest comments made on a single post entry

 - Feed Type: Archives